 - Babies learn at their own individual pace.
-So your child may develop her language skills at a different rate than a monolingual child and it may have nothing to do with the fact that she is learning two languages at once.
+So a child may develop their language skills at a different rate than a monolingual child and it may have nothing to do with the fact they are learning two languages at once.

 - A key variable for bilingual acquisition is consistency in how children are exposed to the two languages throughout their early childhood.
-You can choose to provide a consistency in a variety of ways.
-For example, you might speak only French to her while Dad speaks only English.
-Or, your family may speak only French in the home and English outside the home.
-For families who are living in communities where their home language is not supported, it is important to provide children with lots of language experience in the home to compensate.
+Families can choose to provide consistency in a variety of ways.
+For example, Mom might speak only French to them while Dad speaks only English.
+Or, a family may speak only French in the home and English outside the home.

 - Don’t worry about language-mixing.
 When children start to use both languages in the same sentence, parents may wonder if they are getting confused by the exposure to and use of two languages.
 Actually, this combined usage is a very normal stage in bilingual language development.
-Rest assured, over time and with experience, your child will begin to sort the two languages out on her own.
+Over time and with experience, a child will begin to sort the two languages out on their own.

 - Studies on family language patterns find that once children enter school, they use more English and, as a result, their parents use more English too.
 It’s natural that a child’s language preferences—the language they use and respond to most—is the one parents gravitate to, but it makes bilingualism tough to sustain.
 The takeaway: The best way to support a dual-language learner is to continue using the home language(s), even if the child’s language patterns shift.
 Some families make it a habit (or a rule!) to only use the home language after school through bedtime, for example.